joshuabenson/go_http_server/readme.md

 # Go HTTP Server
 Created using this tutorial: https://tutorialedge.net/golang/creating-simple-web-server-with-golang/

-### To run server
+### runing server
 <code>go run server.go</code>
-requests can be made at http://localhost:8081/world
+page can then be viewed at http://localhost:8081/index.html